-- The animatronics of George Washington, Abraham Lincoln, and Donald Trump are afforded speaking roles.
+- The animatronics of George Washington, Abraham Lincoln, and Joe Biden are afforded speaking roles.

-- Although Donald Trump is the United States’ 45th president, only 44 names are mentioned during the roll call because Grover Cleveland served two non-consecutive terms, as the 22nd president and the 24th president, respectively.
+- Although Joe Biden is the United States’ 46th president, only 44 names are mentioned during the roll call because Grover Cleveland served two non-consecutive terms, as the 22nd president and the 24th president, respectively.
 Benjamin Harrison, the 23rd president, defeated Cleveland in the latter’s initial bid for reelection in 1888 despite losing the popular vote.
 Cleveland then defeated Harrison in 1892 to reclaim the presidency.